Dane Coles: Rugby career

-2016–2017

 Of Ngāti Porou descent, Coles was awarded the Tom French Memorial Cup in 2016 as the Māori rugby player of the year.
 After scoring four tries that year, which made him the highest-scoring forward in the squad for 2016, Coles was also nominated for New Zealand Rugby Player of the Year and World Rugby Player of the Year earlier in 2016, losing both awards to Hurricanes teammate Beauden Barrett.

+Following the 2015 Rugby World Cup, Hurricanes midfielder and Captain Conrad Smith announced that he would leave New Zealand for Pau in France.
+Smith's departure saw Coles named as the captain of the Hurricanes for 2016.
-Coles played in the first three games of 2017 for the Hurricanes but after a concussion on 18 March, missed an extended period of time, including the drawn British and Irish Lions test series, losing his Hurricanes captaincy to dominant halfback TJ Perenara.
-Coles returned to play in the Super Rugby quarter final against the Brumbies, coming off the bench for Ricky Riccitelli in the Hurricanes dominant 35–16 victory.
-He started the following week semi final against the Lions, in which the Hurricanes lost.

-After being concussed again, Coles missed the first Bledisloe Cup test of 2017 before finally returning to test rugby the following week, earning his 50th test in a 35–29 win against Australia in the second Bledisloe Cup test.
-Coles was retained as a starting player for the rest of the 2017 Rugby Championship despite the incredible form of Codie Taylor who had started against the Lions in his absence.
+Coles played in the first three games of the 2017 Super Rugby season for the Hurricanes but after a concussion on 18 March missed an extended period of time, including the drawn British and Irish Lions test series.
+Coles lost the Hurricanes captaincy to halfback TJ Perenara but returned to play in the Super Rugby quarter final on 21 July against the Brumbies in Canberra, coming off the bench for Ricky Riccitelli in the Hurricanes dominant 35–16 victory.
+He started the following week's semi-final against the Lions at Ellis Park Stadium, which the Hurricanes lost.
+Due to concussion he missed the first Bledisloe Cup test of 2017 but earned his 50th test in a 35–29 win against Australia in the second Bledisloe Cup test on August 26.
+Coles was retained as a starting player for the rest of the 2017 Rugby Championship despite the form of Codie Taylor who had started against the Lions in his absence.
 Coles scored a try in the 38–18 win against France but was subbed off after 20 minutes, due to tearing his ACL, in what was only his 11th professional rugby game of 2017.

-2018–2019

-Coles missed all of Super Rugby in 2018 due to his ACL injury.
+Coles missed all of the 2018 Super Rugby season due to his ACL injury.
 Coles was expected to be back in time for the playoffs but was physically unable to run until June.
-England international, Brad Shields, captained the Hurricanes in 2018, in Coles' absence.
+England international, Brad Shields, captained the Hurricanes in 2018 in Coles' absence.
 After finally recovering from injury at the back-end of the 2018 Mitre 10 Cup, Coles, as well as his teammate Nepo Laulala were both recalled for New Zealand after a long injury-enforced absence.
-Coles played four tests for New Zealand on the end-of-year tour, but having been surpassed as the first-choice hooker by Codie Taylor, was benched for the All Blacks against England and Ireland.
+Coles played four tests for New Zealand during the 2018 end-of-year rugby union internationals, but was on the bench for the All Blacks against England and Ireland, having been surpassed as the first-choice hooker by Codie Taylor.

+In 2021 Coles led the haka for the All Blacks side a total four times.
+For all four the Ka Mate version was performed.
+On 10 July 2021 versus Fiji Coles scored four tries which is a record for an All Blacks forward in one match.

+After the 2023 Rugby World Cup Coles signed with Japanese club Kubota Spears.